Aktualisiert: 20. Aug.

 As you can see, it is simple in our case.
 It's either stoneware or glass!

 So if you are buying vegetables from other producers, even in a BIO (Organic) store, you should always check on whether any type of plastic was used during their production processes.

 The answer to the original question from the title is: Yes, they are healthy!

-As long as you stay away from plastics and other containers with lead and cadmium glazes.
+As long as you stay away from vegetables or drinks produced, or stored in plastics, or in other containers which can have harmful glazes.

 The cover picture has a wonderful book written by Christopher & Kirsten Shockey.